 Academic Tutor & TRIP Fellow

-M.A.-Diplomacy, Law and Business (O.P.
-Jindal Global University)
+MA – Diplomacy, Law and Business (International Affairs) (O.P.
+Jindal Global University);

-Atharva Mehendale holds a Bachelor’s degree in Commerce and Management from Bangalore, and a Master’s degree in International Affairs (Diplomacy, Law and Business) from the Jindal School of International Affairs (JSIA), O.P.
-Jindal Global University (JGU).
-His research work focuses on international migration and mobility, urban politics, informal sector studies, and grassroots-led community development.
+Atharva’s work focuses on migration and mobility, urban sociology, informal sector studies, and grassroots-led community development.
 He is particularly interested in the intersection of urbanisation, migration & gender.
-His master’s dissertation explored the political economy of internal migration and the Covid-19 migration discourse in India.
-He has been involved in a number of research projects in New Delhi, Haryana, Assam and Meghalaya.
-In the northeast, he extensively researched on livelihoods, community development, internal displacement and patterns of human trafficking.
+His master’s dissertation explored the political economy of internal migration in India.
+He has been a part of several research projects in Delhi, Haryana, Assam and Meghalaya.
+In the northeast, he examined livelihoods, community development, internal displacement, and patterns of human trafficking.
 As a Research Assistant with the Centre for Migration & Mobility Studies at JSIA, he mapped aspirations and socio-economic mobility of seasonal and permanent migrants in Sonipat, Haryana.

-He was presented with an award for his contribution to research initiatives and publications by JGU in 2020; and for his contribution to institution building in recognition of his stint as one of the Board members of Diplomania, and a student representative of the Committee on Gender Sensitisation Against Sexual Harassment (COGSASH) in 2019.
+He was presented with awards for his contribution to research initiatives and publications by JGU in 2020; and for his contribution to institution building in recognition of his stint as one of the Board Members of Diplomania, and as a student representative of the Committee on Gender Sensitisation Against Sexual Harassment (COGSASH) in 2019.

-Outside of work, Atharva is passionate about travelling around cosmopolitan urban centres.
-A metro ride in the city, he thinks, is a cure for boredom, heartache, and any other ailment.
-He is curious about understanding the complexities and idiosyncrasies of crowded bazaars, urbanism, everyday life, and queer identities in Delhi.
-When he is not working, he is trailing smells, noises and momos around the city.
+Outside of work, Atharva enjoys travelling around, and exploring cosmopolitan urban centres.
+He is curious about understanding the complexities and idiosyncrasies of crowded bazaars, urbanism, everyday lives, and queer identities in cities, especially Delhi.
+When he is not working, he can be found trailing smells, noises and momos around the city.